Comparative e-backtests for general risk measures: Comparative e-backtests

 \subsection{Null hypotheses}

-Standard backtests can detect underestimation of risk and model misspecification for financial regulation.
-In other words, they test whether the predictions reported by the financial institution deviate too much from the correct model.
+Standard backtests detect whether the predictions reported by the financial institution deviate too much from the correct model.
 However, correct models are usually unknown in practice, and the financial regulators only have some standard models.
-In order to compare several imperfect internal models provided by the financial institutions and the standard models, we resort to comparative backtests.
-As introduced by \cite{NZ17}, the evaluation for risk forecasts can be formulated by the so-called $S$-dominance defined below.
+In order to compare several imperfect internal models provided by the financial institutions and the standard models they have, regulators resort to comparative backtests.
 The risk measure $\psi:\M\to 2^{\R^d}$ is forecasted by the internal process $\{R_t\}_{t\in\T_+}$ and the standard (or alternative) process $\{R^*_t\}_{t\in\T_+}$ that are both predictable, where $R_t,R^*_t:\Omega\to\R^d$ for all $t\in\T_+$.
-Instead of an unknown correct process, we regard the alternative process $\{R^*_t\}_{t\in\T_+}$ as the standard or reference process.
 A comparative backtest should give a conclusion whether the internal process $\{R_t\}_{t\in\T_+}$ passes or not compared with the reference $\{R^*_t\}_{t\in\T_+}$.
+We consider the following notions of dominance.